esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

     :linenos:

     welch_res.dimord      # ('time', 'taper', 'freq', 'channel',)
-    welch_res.data.shape  # (2, 1, ?, 3)
+    welch_res.data.shape  # (2, 1, 251, 3)

+The shape is as expected:

-The `time` axis contains two entries, one per trial, because by default there is no trial averaging (`cfg.keeptrials` is `True`).
+* The `time` axis contains two entries, one per trial, because by default there is no trial averaging (`cfg.keeptrials` is `True`).
 With trial averaging, there would only be a single entry here.

-The `taper` axis will always have size 1 for Welch, even for multi-tapering, as taper averaging must be active for Welch (`cfg.keeptapers` must be `False`), as explained in the function documentation.
+* The `taper` axis will always have size 1 for Welch, even for multi-tapering, as taper averaging must be active for Welch (`cfg.keeptapers` must be `False`), as explained in the function documentation.

-The size of the frequency axis, i.e., the frequency resolution, depends on the length of the input windows and is thus a function of the input signal, `cfg.t_ftimwin`, `cfg.toi`, and potentially other settings (like a `foilim`).
+* The size of the frequency axis (`freq`, 512 here), i.e., the frequency resolution, depends on the signal length of the input windows and is thus a function of the input signal, `cfg.t_ftimwin`, `cfg.toi`, and potentially other settings (like a `foilim`, i.e. a frequency selection).

-The channels are left as is.
+* The channels are unchanged, as we receive one result per channel.

 We can also visualize the power spectrum.
 Here we select the first of the two trials: